Bricktech2000/Notes/notes/reliable source.md

 _highly active topics in which a lot of research is being done in a small timeframe_

 - find information that has been published very recently because information gets outdated fast
-- check for biases, since hot topics can increase the chance of exaggerated claims
+- check for biases, since hot topics can increase the [[probability]] of exaggerated claims